Ramy Farid, Ph.D. - President and CEO, Board Member

 Murco Ringnalda, Ph.D. - Chief Financial Officer

-Yvonne Tran - Vice President & General Counsel
+Yvonne Tran - Executive Vice President and Chief Legal Officer

 Dr. Jörg Weiser - Executive Vice President & Managing Director